Introduction of Polymorphism in C++

 • It is also called do-nothing functions/dummy functions.

-• This pure virtual function is always a virtual function.
+• The pure virtual function is always a virtual function.

 • Pure virtual functions are functions with a null body defined in the base class.